chrplr/openlexicon/README.md

 3. [apps](https://github.com/chrplr/openlexicon/tree/master/apps/) to create dynamic graphical interfaces to the lexical databases.
 4. [documents](https://github.com/chrplr/openlexicon/tree/master/documents/) of interest related to the processing of lexical resources.

+* To add a new dataset, add a `.json` in `datasets-info/`; check out [How-to-install-a-new-dataset](datasets-info/README-how-to-install-a-new-database.md).
+* Some of the apps provide the infrastructure of <http://www.lexique.org> where many of lexical databases are hosted and can be queried on-line --- check out, for example, <http://www.lexique.org/shiny/openlexicon>.
 * To automatically download datasets, you can use [fetch_datasets.R](https://raw.githubusercontent.com/chrplr/openlexicon/master/datasets-info/fetch_datasets.R)
-* To add a new dataset, create a `.json` file in datasets-info (see [How-to-install-a-new-dataset](datasets-info/README-how-to-install-a-new-database.md))
-* Some of the apps provide the infrastructure of <http://www.lexique.org> where many of lexical databases are hosted and can be queried on-line --- check out, for example, <http://www.lexique.org/shiny/openlexicon>.

 ### Contributing ###